 Some people have fame thrust upon them; some have to struggle to the top, pulling themselves up by their bootstraps.
 These country stars wallowed in awful or surprising jobs to support themselves while writing songs and recording albums.
 At least two of these artists quit their jobs because their conscience wouldn't let them continue:

 10. Eric Church - Home Shopping Call Attendant

 Eric Church admits he was possibly the worst salesman ever.
 In an interview with People, Church said he would actively try to talk his costumers out of their purchases.
-But that’s because he worked the graveyard shift and many of his callers were drunk.
+But that's because he worked the graveyard shift and many of his callers were drunk.
 Church was actually doing them a favor, saving them from buying 200 knives.
-He got fired, of course, but that’s ok, because he has a much better job now.
+He got fired, of course, but that's ok, because he has a much better job now.

 9. Willie Nelson - Jack of All Trades

 Willie Nelson was born in the midst of the Great Depression to a family that had been hit hard.
 It may be it was this mindset that influenced him to work just about any job, no matter.
 He picked cotton, joined the Air Force, worked various gigs as a disc jockey, trimmed trees and worked in the oil fields.
 Nelson also made saddles, bounced at a club, answered phones as a relief operator and worked in an autohouse.
 Sometimes he made music too.
 I'd say that particular job turned out well.

 8. Reba McEntire - Rancher

 In Reba McEntire's autobiography, she goes into detail about her early life as a little girl on her daddy's farm.
 She recalls one anecdote where she was helping her father castrate bulls.
 He'd lop 'em off and hand them to his little girl, who would plop them in a bucket.
 Then Reba would bring them up to the house where they would clean them and bring them up to the kitchen to fry.
 What a big switch: cowhand to superstar.